 We hope you enjoy audio producer Rikki LaCoste’s favorite story from 2015, Amicae Aeternum by Ellen Klages and narrated by Rikki LaCoste, Isis LaCoste, and Fiona “Princess Scientists” Van Verth.
-The story originally aired April 19, 2015 as Episode 164.
+The story originally aired April 19, 2015 as Cast of Wonders 164.

 by Ellen Klages

 It was still dark when Corry woke, no lights on in the neighbors’ houses, just a yellow glow from the streetlight on the other side of the elm.
 Through her open window, the early summer breeze brushed across her coverlet like silk.

 Corry dressed silently, trying not to see the empty walls, the boxes piled in a corner.
 She pulled on a shirt and shorts, looping the laces of her shoes around her neck and climbed from bed to sill and out the window with only a whisper of fabric against the worn wood.
 Then she was outside.

 The grass was chill and damp beneath her bare feet.
 She let them rest on it for a minute, the freshly-mowed blades tickling her toes, her heels sinking into the springy-sponginess of the dirt.
 She breathed deep, to catch it all—the cool and the green and the stillness—holding it in for as long as she could before slipping on her shoes.

 A morning to remember.
 Every little detail.